 Putting this formula to work is simple.
-We'll use an investment figure (I) of \$1600, the cost of installing an average system on a small mill.
-Using a machine revenue rate of \$20 per hour (A) for and 8-hour day (B) we can assume a typically conservative increase of 25% in productivity (C).
-WHEN THESE FIGURES ARE PLUGGED INTO THE FORMULA, THE RESULT IS:
+We'll use an investment figure (I) of \$1895, the cost of installing an average system on a small mill.
+Using a machine revenue rate of \$20 per hour (A) for an 8-hour shift (B) we can assume a typically conservative increase of 25% in productivity (C).